cdsmith/HMock/README.md

 This choice is made automatically if you derive the instances for `MockT` using Template Haskell.

+### How can I change the default behavior of mocked methods?

+There are a few ways to do this:

+1. To catch all otherwise-unexpected calls to a method and specify their behavior, use `expectAny` to add an expectation.
+2. To set a default response for expected methods that do not give an explicit response, use `byDefault`.
+3. To set up defaults using `expectAny`, `byDefault`, etc. for all users of a mock, replace your call to `makeMockable` or `deriveMockable` with a call to `makeMockableBase` or `deriveMockableBase`.
+Then write an instance for `Mockable` and implement `setupMockable` to do whatever you like.
+This setup will always run before the first time HMock touches your class from any test.

 ### How do I mock multi-parameter type classes?

 In order to mock a multi-parameter type class, the monad argument `m` must be